Since 1976, Ted Muehling has been designing jewelry and decorative objects inspired by organic forms found in nature.

 Muehling was born in Passaic, New Jersey, in 1953.
 He studied industrial design at Pratt Institute in New York, were mentors included Gerald Gulotta, Rowena Reed, and William Fogler – designers whose influence helped to further shape a unique vision rooted in childhood walks through the woods and passionate collecting of treasures discovered outdoors.

 Through the late 1970s and 1980s, the designer attracted attention for jewelry that refined such natural forms as rice grains, olive branches, pine cones, and insect wings.
 His eye and intuition gradually led him to create spoons, lighting, and other decorative and functional objects.
 In 1990, Muehling opened his first shop on Greene Street in the Soho district of Manhattan.
 Collectors made regular pilgrimages, as did potential partners for design projects of increased ambition and scale.
 Muehling’s recent collaboration with the Porzellan-Manufactur Nymphenburg in Germany, for example, has resulted in a broad, exemplary range of functional production objects in porcelain.
-And an ongoing ten-year dialogue between Muehling and Rhett Butler, of E.R.
-Butler & Co., has likewise produced elegant production candlesticks in bronze and silver.
+And an ongoing thirty-year friendship and dialogue between Muehling and Rhett Butler, of E.R.
+Butler & Co., has likewise produced an array of decorative objects, including the elegant production of candlesticks in bronze and silver.

 For his achievements, talent, and influence, Ted Muehling has received a number of honors, including the Chrysler Design Award and the American Fashion Coty Award.
 He has been a finalist for the National Design Award, bestowed by the Smithsonian’s Cooper-Hewitt National Design Museum, and his work is included in numerous public and private collections.